-- The Employer Identification Number (EIN) and threedigit Pension Plan Number. - 2.
-The most recent Pension Protection Act (PPA) zone status.
-Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded. - The "FIP/RP Status" indicating whether a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented.
+- The Employer Identification Number (EIN) and threedigit Pension Plan Number. - The most recent Pension Protection Act (PPA) zone status.
+Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded. - 3.
+The "FIP/RP Status" indicating whether a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented. - 4.
 The expiration date(s) of collective-bargaining agreement(s).

 The IAR Plan covers employees hired prior to January 1, 2009 and includes other District employees that are not employees of the Association.
 It is accounted for as a multiemployer plan.
-The related net benefit plan obligations are not included in the Association's Balance Sheets but are included in the Combined Balance Sheets for the AgFirst District.
-IAR Plan expenses included in employee benefit costs on the Association's Statements of Comprehensive Income were \$1,344 for 2021, \$1,452 for 2020, and \$1,296 for 2019.
-At December 31, 2021, 2020, and 2019, the total liability balance for the IAR Plan presented in the District Combined Balance Sheets was \$8,686, \$12,578, and \$14,603, respectively.
-The IAR Plan was 90.25 percent, 87.06 percent, and 83.65 percent funded to the projected benefit obligation as of December 31, 2021, 2020, and 2019, respectively.
+The related net benefit plan obligations are not included in the Association's Consolidated Balance Sheets but are included in the Combined Balance Sheets for the AgFirst District.
+IAR Plan expenses included in employee benefit costs on the Association's Consolidated Statements of Comprehensive Income were \$915 for 2022, \$1,344 for 2021, and \$1,452 for 2020.
+At December 31, 2022, 2021, and 2020, the total liability balance for the IAR Plan presented in the District Combined Balance Sheets was \$7,335, \$8,686, and \$12,578, respectively.
+The IAR Plan was 88.52 percent, 90.25 percent, and 87.06 percent funded to the projected benefit obligation as of December 31, 2022, 2021, and 2020, respectively.

 In addition to providing pension benefits, the Association provides certain medical and dental benefits for eligible retired employees through the OPEB Plan.
 Substantially all of the Association employees may become eligible for the benefits if they reach early retirement age while working for the Association.
 Early retirement age is defined as a minimum of age 55 and 10 years of service.
 Employees hired after December 31, 2002, and employees who separate from service between age 50 and age 55, are required to pay the full cost of their retiree health insurance coverage.
 Employees who retire subsequent to December 1, 2007 are no longer provided retiree life insurance benefits.
 The OPEB Plan includes other Farm Credit System employees that are not employees of the Association or District and is accounted for as a multiemployer plan.
-The related net benefit plan obligations are not included in the Association's Balance Sheets but are included in the Combined Statement of Condition for the Farm Credit System.
+The related net benefit plan obligations are not included in the Association's Consolidated Balance Sheets but are included in the Combined Statement of Condition for the Farm Credit System.
 The OPEB Plan is unfunded with expenses paid as incurred.
-Postretirement benefits other than pensions included in employee benefit costs on the Association's Statements of Comprehensive Income, were \$205 for 2021, \$190 for 2020, and \$189 for 2019.
-The total AgFirst District liability balance for the OPEB Plan presented in the Farm Credit System Combined Statement of Condition was \$209,599, \$219,990, and \$209,531 at December 31, 2021, 2020, and 2019, respectively.
+Postretirement benefits other than pensions included in employee benefit costs on the Association's Consolidated Statements of Comprehensive Income, were \$262 for 2022, \$205 for 2021, and \$190 for 2020.
+The total AgFirst District liability balance for the OPEB Plan presented in the Farm Credit System Combined Statement of Condition was \$167,895, \$209,599, and \$219,990 at December 31, 2022, 2021, and 2020, respectively.